BobyMCbobs/easyFileCrypt/README.md

-# easyFileCrypt
+# easyfilecrypt
-easyFileCrypt is a BASH script, which uses OpenSSL for encryption, and whiptail for GUI, to encrypt and decrypt files.
+easyfilecrypt is a BASH script, which uses OpenSSL for encryption, and whiptail for GUI, to encrypt and decrypt files.
 Run within a terminal session

 # Features